tapegram/blog/blog/patterns/model_domain_errors.md

     } catch (e: RuntimeException) {
       /*
       Wait, I don't actually know what exceptions get thrown by this function????
 Guess I have to go to its definition and dig around.
-      Oh it calls other functions that throw exceptions?
+      Oh, it calls other functions that throw exceptions?
 So I'll never really know if I'm handling the failure cases??
       */
       throw ChargeFailed("Failed when fetching subscription: ${e.message}"))
     }